DaoCloud/DaoCloud-docs/docs/en/docs/middleware/redis/userguide/install.md

-3. In the left navigation bar, click `Helm Application` -> `Helm Template`, enter `redis` in the search box, press the Enter key, and click the Redis tile card.
+3. In the left navigation bar, click `Helm Application` -> `Helm chart`, enter `redis` in the search box, press the Enter key, and click the Redis tile card.